-These are the large number of courses set and examined by the NSW Education Standards Authority (NESA) that also contribute to the calculation of the Australian Tertiary Admission Rank (ATAR).
+These are the large number of courses set and examined by the NSW Education Standards Authority (NESA) that also contribute to the Australian Tertiary Admission Rank (ATAR\).

-What is the ATAR?
+\What is the ATAR?

-Tertiary institutions in Australia have found that a selection rank based on a student's overall academic achievement is the best single predictor of success for most tertiary courses.
+Tertiary institutions Australia have found that a selection rank based on a student's overall academic achievement is the best signal predictor of success for most tertiary courses.
 The ATAR provides a measure of a student's overall academic achievement in relation to that of other students.
-It is calculated solely for use by institutions, either on its own or with other selection criteria, to rank and select school leavers for their courses.
+It is calculated solely for use